Andrew Neil: End of the Murdoch connection

 According to Neil, he was replaced as Sunday Times editor in 1994 because Murdoch had become envious of his celebrity.
 Many years later, in November 2017, former Conservative cabinet minister Kenneth Clarke said Neil had been removed because Neil's article about corruption in the Malaysian government of Mahathir Mohamad conflicted with Murdoch's desire to acquire a television franchise in the country.
 The Malaysian prime minister at the time told Clarke on a ministerial visit that he had achieved Neil's sacking after a telephone conversation with Murdoch.
-The conflict between Neil and Mohamad did become public knowledge at the time.
+The conflict between Neil and Mahathir did become public knowledge at the time.
 The British minister of state for trade Richard Needham criticised Neil and the newspaper for potentially putting thousands of jobs at risk.

 Neil's departure from his role as Sunday Times editor was officially reported in 1994 as being merely temporary, as he was to present and edit a current affairs programme for Fox in New York.
 "During my time, the Sunday Times has been at the centre of every major controversy in Britain", he said at the time.
 "These are the kind of journalistic values I want to reproduce at Fox".
 Neil's new television programme did not make it to air.
 A pilot produced in September had a mixed internal response, and Murdoch cancelled the entire project in late October.
 Neil did not return to his job as Sunday Times editor.

 Post-News Corp career

 Neil became a contributor to the Daily Mail.
 In 1996, he became editor-in-chief of the Barclay brothers' Press Holdings group of newspapers, owner of The Scotsman, Sunday Business (later just The Business) and The European.
 Press Holdings sold The Scotsman in December 2005, ending Neil's relationship with the newspaper.
 Neil has not enjoyed great success with the circulations of the newspapers (indeed The European folded shortly after he took over).
 The Business closed down in February 2008.
 He exchanged his role as chief executive of Press Holdings for chairman in July 2008.
 He is chairman of the Press Holdings title The Spectator.
+In January 2024, Neil told BBC Newsnight that he would quit his role as chairman of The Spectator if a UAE-US consortium is successful in its proposed takeover of the magazine and its sister publication the Daily Telegraph.
+In September 2024, following the acquisition of The Spectator by Paul Marshall, he resigned as chairman.

 Since 2006 Neil has been chair of the Dubai-based publishing company ITP Media Group.

 In June 2008, Neil led a consortium which bought talent agency Peters, Fraser & Dunlop (PFD) from CSS Stellar plc for £4 million, making him chairman of the new company in addition to his other activities.
 Neil served as Lord Rector of the University of St Andrews from 1999 to 2002.